mridang/traefik-superheader/README.md

 The valid values are as follows:

-- `1`: Enables the XSS filter.
+- `on`: Enables the XSS filter.
+(Default)
-- `1; mode=block`: Enables the XSS filter and blocks the page if an attack is detected.
+- `block`: Enables the XSS filter and blocks the page if an attack is detected.
-- `0`: Disables the XSS filter.
+- `off`: Disables the XSS filter.

 For more information,
 visit: [MDN: X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection)